parents' passage

 For years, parents have asked us the same question: When will it be our turn?

-This summer, the answer is finally now!
+The answer is finally now!

 Two hikers with backpacks and trekking poles ascending a rocky trail by a lake during sunset, surrounded by trees.